idrave/FOND-ASP/README.md

 $ python -m fcfond.main -h
 ```

-The most common way to use the planner is by running it over input PDDL files as follows:
+The most common way to use the planner to solve FOND+ tasks is by running it over input PDDL files as follows:

 ```shell
 $ python -m fcfond.main -pddl DOMAIN PROBLEM